TechAngelX/relay/README.md

 but can recognize and onboard users from the Ethereum world using the EVM compatibility layer

+That means later, your app can:

+Let you sign in from either wallet.

+Gate access to features by either EVM or Substrate assets.

+Or even unify their cross-chain identity for messaging.
 ![Relay App Screenshot](/Users/xeon2035/Documents/LOCALDEV/relay/public/images/screenshot1.png)

 ## Overview